rodrigodg1/mqtt-evaluations/MQTT+PRE+BBS/sample/ts-node/README.md

 The server received the data and creates a two diferent versions in topics:

-- Topic 1: temp_with_suburb
-- Topic 2: temp_with_gps
+- Topic 1: temp_with_gps

-Subscriber A receives the Topic 1 with temperature and Suburb information.

-Subscriber B receives the Topic 2 with all informations (i.e., temperature, GPS_Lat, GPS_Long, and Suburb)
+Subscribers receive the Topic 1 with all informations (i.e., temperature, GPS_Lat, GPS_Long, and Suburb)

 ## Instructions